 With some planning before you leave, you can be self-sufficient for several weeks.
 Save space and increase the life of meat by vacuum packing.
 Take tinned food and dehydrated packets plus jars and packets of pasta for quick and easy meals.
 Wraps are a long-life replacement for bread and rolls.

 Plan out your meals and snacks to ensure you aren’t taking an unplanned trip to the next town for supplies.
-Learn what to take and what to cook in Hungry Campers Cookbook with heaps of recipes for inspiration.
+Learn what to take and what to cook in Keeping It Simple: New Recipes from the Caravan Chef, with heaps of recipes for inspiration.
 Camping in Style: Your Complete Guide to Holidaying Well in a Tent has an outdoor kitchen section detailing everything you need to know about how to set up a fully functional outdoor kitchen and more recipe ideas.

 If you have time before your trip, it’s ideal to do some research on the sights and scenes around your destination and along the way.
 There is nothing worse than passing a big brown tourist sign and thinking that would have made a good break stop.
 It’s not easy or safe to turn-around particularly if you are towing, so you have no choice but to continue.